terzaterza/minipilot/README.md

 # Minipilot

 Minipilot is a small flight controller that supports multiple dynamics models (quadcopter, hexacopter, fixed wing, etc.) which can also be changed mid-flight (WIP).
-Code in this core repository is written with a custom driver library [emblibcpp]() which allows it to be platform independent.
+Code in this core repository is written with a custom driver library [emblib](https://github.com/terzaterza/emblibcpp) which allows it to be platform independent.
 Minipilot is then compiled as a static libary that can be ported to a desired architecture by providing the entry point function with driver implementations for that specific platform.

 This provides a nice way to test the firmware within a simulator, by just providing drivers that talk to the simulator socket instead of the actual hardware.
-Unity based simulator with the Minipilot port which runs on POSIX systems can be found at [minipilot-sim]().
+Unity based simulator with the Minipilot port which runs on POSIX systems can be found at [minipilot-sim](https://github.com/terzaterza/minipilot-sim).

 ## Project structure
 Source files are split between `src` and `include` folders, where files in the `src` folder are used only within the Minipilot itself, but the files in the `include` folder are meant to be used when porting this core library to a specific platform.